Lady Isle: Flora and fauna

 under the Article on the Parish of Ayr, it confirms that the Isle is inhabited by rabbits.
 A large number of the common snail, Cornu aspersum species were noted on the 1993 SWT visit.
 One odd feature of the island was the very large numbers of animal bones, mostly of mammal origin, brought here by the gulls.

-Seals are frequently seen on the island and the associated rocks,one of which is called Seal Rock.
+Seals are frequently seen on the island and the associated rocks, one of which is called Seal Rock.
 A Mr. William Allasson of Troon was tenant of the isle in 1811, and he was hindered by the large number of people who landed on the isle, causing damage to his flock of sheep, and stealing the rabbits.
 Lobsters were plentiful amongst the surrounding rocks and in the past the Duke of Portland went to considerable trouble to try and prevent 'poaching' of the lobsters as he saw it.

 Elder bushes grow near the freshwater spring and sea pinks are very common.
 As previously stated, a fire in the 19th-century resulted in the loss of much of the island's soil, the wind blowing it into the sea.
 The island has been designated site number 8725, an 'Area of Special Protection' by Scottish Natural Heritage.

-Smith records sea mouse-ear (Cerastium diffusum), narrow-leaved mouse-ear (Cerastium triviale), sea-pearlwort (Sagina maritimum), corn spurrey (Spergula arvensis), greater sea-spurrey (Spergularia media), dovesfoot cranesbill (Geranium molle), common stork's-bill (Erodium cicutarium), common vetch (Vicia sativa), bramble (Rubus fruticosus), common silverweed (Argentina anserina), marsh cinquefoil (Potentilla palustris), and English stonecrop (Sedum anglicum) for Lady Isle in the 1890s.
+Smith records sea mouse-ear (Cerastium diffusum), narrow-leaved mouse-ear (Cerastium triviale), sea-pearlwort (Sagina maritima), corn spurrey (Spergula arvensis), greater sea-spurrey (Spergularia media), dove's-foot cranesbill (Geranium molle), common stork's-bill (Erodium cicutarium), common vetch (Vicia sativa), bramble (Rubus fruticosus), common silverweed (Argentina anserina), marsh cinquefoil (Comarum palustre), and English stonecrop (Sedum anglicum) for Lady Isle in the 1890s.